Rehost-Startup/docs/rehost-cli/app-hot-reload.md

 Starts tracking changes in the current directory and the remote directory that contains the app files.

 * **Default-Reload**: Triggered on changes in file.
 This will simply refelect the changes on remote machine.
 Its useful in case the remote-machine has volumes mounted and the docker environment is designed to fetch changes in the mounted volume.
 Read through [our templates](https://rehost.in/templates) for a demo.
 * **Soft-Reload**: This will reload the app without rebuilding the app.
-Any changes to environment or dependencies will not be picked up.
+Any changes to environment or dependencies are not be picked up.
-* **Hard-Reload**: This rebuilds the environment and all changes in environment, including package depencies, will be picked up.
+* **Hard-Reload**: This rebuilds the app and all changes in environment and package dependencies are picked up.

 After starting hot-reload in any mode, you can trigger soft-reload by pressing `shift+r` and hot-reload by pressing `ctrl+r` in the terminal.